Chapter One: The Birth of Usagi, Sailor Moon

 Usagi shrunk back some as her mother's head seemed to grow bigger with each word.
 "I did but uh… just not as much as you thought I did?"
 She squeaked.
 "I'll just be going to my room now…" Usagi took off faster than she has ever been able to run.
 If only she could ran that fast when she found herself being late for school every day.
 In her pink, girly room, she threw her school things on her desk and laid down on the bed, sighing a long and heavy sigh.
 She curled up on her side and yawned, "I think I'll take a nap.
 Why does school start so early?
 It takes away from my beauty sleep…" she trailed off.

 Everything was quiet, aside from Usagi's light snoring.
 One would think she lived a peaceful life, but all of that was about to change.

 A few hours later, the moon sat high up in the sky, and the window creaked open.
 It startled Usagi awake; she turned to see the black cat she found earlier glaring at her accompanied by a white cat with the same crescent moon on his forehead.
 Usagi furrowed her brows angrily, "I already told you I refuse."

 "Well," the black cat began, "it's nice to know we don't have much to explain.
 It seems you already know why we are here."

 Usagi rolled her eyes, "Yes, Luna, I know why you and Artemis are here.
 I know who I am and about the girls and Mamoru.
 I even know about the past life.
 Even though I knew this day would come, I had hoped it would not.
 Please, leave me alone.
 I am going to be a normal girl no matter what."

-"You can be a normal girl," Artemis, the white cat, spoke up, "but we also need you to be able to transform and save the planet.
+"You can be a normal girl," Artemis, the white cat, spoke up, "but we also need you to transform and save the planet.
 You are the chosen one."

 "I don't care.
 A no is a no."